WHAT'S IN THIS GUIDE

 Costs for a new or growing security guard business can be significant.
 You may need to purchase equipment and inventory, pay employees, and keep up with rent, taxes, and marketing.
-You may consider taking out a business loan.
+You may consider taking out a business loan to cover these expenses.

-Like all forms of funding, business credit cards must be used wisely, or things can go sideways very quickly.
+Like all forms of funding, business credit cards can be helpful in the right situations.

 Invoice factoring is not a loan.
 The application process is quick.
 There is no repayment obligation, no high interest rates, and no debt to record on your company’s balance sheet.
 Plus, many more companies will qualify.

 Choosing a security guard factoring company, or payroll funding guard company if you’re specifically looking for a partner to help you make payroll, is a lot like choosing any lender: you have to know which questions to ask and evaluate the answers in the context of your situation.
 Here’s what we recommend asking: